quicwg/quic-bit-grease/draft-ietf-quic-bit-grease.md

 the server also included the grease_quic_bit transport parameter.

 {:aside}
-> This 7 day limit allows for changes in server configuration.
+> This 7-day limit allows for changes in server configuration.
 If server
 > configuration changes and a client does not set the QUIC Bit, then it is
 > possible that a server will drop packets, resulting in connection failures.

-A server MUST set the QUIC bit to 0 only after processing transport parameters from a client.
+A server MUST set the QUIC Bit to 0 only after processing transport parameters from a client.
 A server MUST NOT remember that a client negotiated the extension in a previous connection and set the QUIC Bit to 0 based on that information.